Anne Nicole Voullemier

-Anne Nicole Voullemier, also called Mademoiselle Voullemier (born 1796 in Châtillon-sur-Seine – died 1886) was a French painter and lithographer.
+Anne Nicole Voullemier, also called Mademoiselle Voullemier (1796–1886) was a French painter and lithographer.
 She signed her name Mlle Voullemier.

 Biography

-Anne Nicole Voullemier was a student of Jean-Baptiste Regnault for oil painting, and of Louis-François Aubry for miniature painting.
+Anne Nicole Voullemier was born in Châtillon-sur-Seine.
+She was a student of Jean-Baptiste Regnault for oil painting, and of Louis-François Aubry for miniature painting.

 She exhibited her miniature portraits at the Salon from 1817 to 1835.

 In 1817, she exhibited Une soubrette écoutant à une porte (A maid listening at a door), miniature bought by the Duchess of Berry and La sœur de charité.
-In 1819, she exposed Portrait of M. Collin, grand vicar, in 1822, Sisters of Charity visiting a sick person and The Curious.
+In 1819, she exhibited Portrait of M. Collin, grand vicar, in 1822, Sisters of Charity visiting a sick person and The Curious.
 In 1824, she presented The confessional.
 The productions of Mlle.
-Voullemier have often appeared at the exhibitions of Douai, Lille and Cambrai.
-Several paintings were lithographed by the author, among others: The Sister of Charity, The Clergyman Consoling a Prisoner, The Fortune Tellers.
+Voullemier often appeared at the exhibitions of Douai, Lille and Cambrai.
+She made lithographs of several of her paintings, among them The Sister of Charity, The Clergyman Consoling a Prisoner, and The Fortune Tellers.

 She gave lessons in oil painting and miniature painting.

-She won the 3rd class medal at the 1835 Salon, worth 250 gold francs, and the 2nd class medal at the 1845 Salon, worth 500 gold francs.
+She won the 3rd class medal at the 1835 Salon, worth 250 gold francs, and the 2nd class medal at the Salon of 1845, worth 500 gold francs.